PhilipVinc/NeuralQuantum.jl/README.md

 Neural-Network representations of mixed quantum states and to find the Steady- State of dissipative Quantum Systems with variational Montecarlo schemes.

+This code has been developed while working on [Variational neural network ansatz for steady states in open quantum systems](https://arxiv.org/abs/1902.10104)

 ## Installation
-To Install `NeuralQuantum.jl`, please run the following commands to install all
+To Install `NeuralQuantum.jl`, run the following commands to install all
 dependencies:
 ```
 using Pkg